 We can further quantify the differences between individual tokens by examining the slope of the error functions (as measured by the spline fits).
-Figure 5 shows the distribution of the steepest slope of the spine fit for each token.
-The slopes vary by consonant, but overall, they are around -10 [%/dB], consistent with Figure 3 which shows that the error typically goes from zero to chance over a 10 [dB] range.
-The slopes

-are also tightly clustered.
-Together, the distributions of SNR{50} values and slopes imply a robust threshold measure that can be used to quantify the differences in error rates between the tokens.
-As the figures illustrate, the within-consonant errors account for a major portion of the variability in the overall error.
-The residual variance that remains unaccounted for is small by comparison

-(shown as the differences between the individual tokens and the average in each panel of Figure 3).
+Figure 5 shows the distribution of the steepest slope of the spline fit for each token.
+The slopes vary by consonant, but overall, they are around -10%/dB, consistent with Figure 3, which shows that the error typically goes from zero to chance over a 10 dB range.
+The slopes are also tightly clustered.
+Together, the distributions of SNR50 values and slopes imply a robust threshold measure that can be used to quantify the differences in error rates between the tokens.
+As the figures illustrate, the withinconsonant errors account for a major portion of the variability in the overall error.
+The residual variance that remains unaccounted for is small by comparison (shown as the differences between the individual tokens and the average in each panel of Figure 3).

-In summary, the total variance in the average error measured by Eq.
-1 is mainly due to (1) across-consonant and (2) withinconsonant variability.
-The dependence on SNR is largely captured in the distribution of token SNR{50} values.
+In summary, the total variance in the average error measured by Equation 1 is mainly due to (a) across-consonant

-Fig. 4.
-Histogram of SNR{50} , defined by $e{t|c} = 0.5$, for each token (t), sorted by consonant (c).
+Figure 4.
+Histogram of SNR{50} , defined by $e_t = 0.5$, for each token (t), sorted by consonant (c).
 The SNR{50} may be thought of as a detection threshold measure for the token.
-The mean and standard deviation (SD) are provided of each distribution, in the upper right corner of each panel.
+The mean and standard deviation (SD) are provided for each distribution, in the upper right corner of each panel.
 Some consonants have a very tight distribution with just a few sounds outside the 1 SD range.
 Others are nearly uniform about the mean.
 The further to the right from the mean, the less robust the token.
-Not surprisingly high error sounds (mostly / θ , δ /) have a significant number of thresholds above 0 [dB SNR].
-Note that one /s/ token is not plotted because its SNR{50} is very low (less than -35 [dB SNR]).
+Not surprisingly, high error sounds (mostly / θ , δ /) have a significant number of thresholds above 0 dB SNR.
+Note that one /s/ token is not plotted because its SNR{50} is very low (less than -35 dB SNR).